 Allan Gray, Coronation, Investec, Old Mutual, Sanlam, Stanlib, and the Public Investment Corp.
 (GEPF)

-- In 2017 and 2019, we had in-depth workshops with asset managers and retirement funds (asset owners) on divestment.
+- Here in SA, in 2017 and 2019, we had in-depth workshops with asset managers and retirement funds (asset owners) on divestment.

 - In 2018, we ran a social media spotlight campaign which ran alongside our petition to South Africa’s top asset managers, calling on them to provide fossil-fuel-free investments.